The $61,000 Gutter Repair Job

 Coffey, at least, finished the job…and gave her a gift of bath salts as a courtesy, which is really the least he could do for $61,000.

 That’s not the end of the story: Coffey was found out, taken to court, and wound up paying back the full amount to the woman, plus about $25,000 in legal costs.
 He pled guilty to four counts of fraud, and apologized.
 That and repaying the full amount means our villain got a suspended sentence and our heroine has her money back, plus new gutters and some bath salts.

 So what does this have to teach us about contracting and subcontracting?

-- When working with elderly clients, take extra measures to make sure they’re well treated.
-Keep in mind that the elderly often less cynical than the rest of us: the lady in our story, even after being taken for a chunk of her life savings, still thinks Stephen Coffey is a nice man.
+If an elderly homeowner you know has a project in the works, try to make sure they’re being treated well by their contractor.
+Keep in mind that the elderly are often less cynical than the rest of us: the lady in our story, even after being taken for a chunk of her life savings, still thinks Stephen Coffey is a nice man.
 She even said so in court.

 A contractor’s job is never easy, and dishonest contractors or subcontractors just make it worse.
 So, do them and yourself a favor; keep a sharp eye out for the honest ones, and stick with them.
 They need your business, and it keeps the Stephen Coffeys of the world out of business.